readjfb/act4D-Revamp/README.md

 # act4D-Revamp
-Direct port of Experimental ACT4D setup, using Python and good python practices
+Direct port of Experimental ACT4D setup, using Python

 Currently in development at the Northwestern Robotics and Sensorimotor Control Lab